starsimhub/starsim/docs/tutorials.md

     To run these tutorials locally:

-    1. Clone the Starsim repository
+    1. Clone the Starsim repository.
-    2. Install Starsim and its dependencies
+    2. Install Starsim and its dependencies.
-    3. Navigate to the `docs/tutorials` directory
+    3. Navigate to the `docs/tutorials` directory.
-    4. Launch Jupyter: `jupyter notebook`
+    4. Launch Jupyter: `jupyter notebook`.

 ## Tutorials